ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - Gain ratio overcomes the problem with information gain by taking into account the number of branches that would result before making the split.
 - `info-gain = H(class) - H(class/feature)`, and `intrinsic-info = H(feature)`, so `gain-ratio = info-gain / intrinsic-info` which will be in the range of `[0-1]`

+> To put it more precisely, the information gain (mutual information) is always biased upward.
+It is severely biased when two conditions meet: you have small sample, and you have many variable levels.
+This stems from the fact that in general practice one calculates naive information gain, or in other words, a sample estimate (point estimate).
+This estimate will almost surely be affected by deviations of observed probability estimates from theoretical.
+More variable levels multiplied by lower number of observations will exaggerate the observed probability deviations.
+It is called the limited sampling bias.

 ### Pruning (weakest link pruning):
 - use greedy approach, to prune tree from bottom to up approach
 - In case of `regression`, objective function becomes: `sum_m{1:|T|} sum_{xi belong to Rm} (y_i - yhat_{Rm}^2 + alpha |T|`, where `|T|` is the number of `terminal nodes/leaf nodes`.